Our highly experienced Veteran staff are here to help you from the initial paperwork to the resume that lands you your first job.

 …you Start the program with 30 other student pilots.
 By the time you get to your CFI semester, a lot of the instructors and other employees around Guidance—they start to become what I would consider my family.

 At the end of the day, it's a great feeling to feel like you're a part of a family rather than just another number going through the cycle.

 I chose Guidance Aviation after walking through a couple of schools.
 The choice was clear.

 It was a far better laid out program with a definitive path and finish line.
 Coming from the military and law enforcement worlds, I needed that structure.
 I just do better that way.

-To determine if you are eligible to use your GI Bill® benefits for one of our collegiate partner programs, contact Guidance.
+To determine if you are eligible to use your GI Bill® benefits, contact Guidance.